-This paper has been concentrated on the establishment of theoretical fundamentals towards the diagnosis of the operational conditions of insulated cables so as to overcome unexpected electrical power interruption due to this component failure.
-The discussions carried out throughout the article have focused the hardwaresoftware developed equipment to perform field measurements and the analysis, as well as field results derived from real cable installations.
-The results selected to the presentation and discussion were quite clear at showing that measured and calculated performance indexes are promising to provide a consistent approach to indicate the insulation physical conditions.
-Both traditional procedures and a new way to estimate the cable degradation have been exploited and the results are shown to be in good agreement.
-The use of a new methodology based on the named Pearson Coefficient or Non-linearity Indicator seems to be promising.
-Finally, it is noteworthy that, although the results obtained are quite encouraging, the authors recognize that additional works should be conducted to consolidate the methodology intended to the estimation of the degradation state of the power cable insulation.
+This paper was dedicated to the performance assessment of procedures currently established for the diagnosis of the operational conditions of insulated cables, as well as, to contribute to the diagnosis process by investigating an alternative procedure based on the relationship between the applied voltage on the power cable and their respective leakage current.
+Using appropriated measurement equipment which has been developed by the authors to perform field measurements, several tests were carried out on different samples of commercial cables.
+The results selected to presentation and discussions in this paper were related to three simples of cables chosen from a large number of cables forming the electrical grid of the local distribution company.
+The indicatives obtained have shown to be consistence with the established purposes here defined and the found figures have demonstrated that they apparently are reflecting their physical conditions, as relatively new and old components have been focused.
+Both traditional procedures and a new way to estimate the cable degradation have shown to be in agreement and this has pointed out that the proposal methodology based on the named Non-linearity Indicator seems to be promising.
+Finally, it is noteworthy that, although the results obtained are quite encouraging, the authors recognize that additional works should be conducted up to consolidate the methodology intended to estimation of the degradation state of the power cable insulation.